demisto/content/Packs/MicrosoftDNS/README.md

     id: dns-audit-logs
 ```

-For **XSIAM version 1.3** and above, please use the built-in YAML template provided within the XDR collector configuration.
+For **XSIAM version 1.3** and above, use the built-in YAML template provided within the XDR collector configuration.